 - Equitable distribution of income: Since everybody in a socialist economy is gainfully employed, income is evenly distributed among the citizens.

 Disadvantages of Socialism

 Absence of alternative choice:

 Consumers have no alternative choice of commodities produced.
 They must have to accept whatever is produced.

-- It reduces individual initiative: Socialism reduces individual initiatives as the citizens depend solely on government for everything.
+- It reduces individual initiative: Socialism reduces individual initiatives as the citizens depend solely on the government for everything.

 - It slows down economic development: As a result of the fact that government alone provides means of livelihood, it tends to reduce or slow down the pace of economic development.

-- Absence of competition: There is complete absence of competition in a socialist economy as all goods and services are provided by the government.
+- Absence of competition: There is the complete absence of competition in a socialist economy as all goods and services are provided by the government.